IRMAA: How to Avoid Medicare Surcharges

 FAQs

-• When you enroll in Medicare, you’re initially charged standard premiums until Social Security receives your income data from the IRS (your federal tax return).
-If your income does in fact reach the IRMAA threshold, Social Security will automatically mail you a predetermination notice detailing how this determination was made and how to proceed if the information is incorrect or your situation has changed (see the above information regarding IRMMA appeals).
+When you enroll in Medicare, you’re initially charged standard premiums until Social Security receives your income data from the IRS (via your federal tax return).
+If your income does in fact reach the IRMAA threshold, Social Security will automatically mail you a predetermination notice detailing how this determination was made and how to proceed if the information is incorrect or your situation has changed (see the aforementioned information regarding IRMMA appeals).
 The Social Security Administration also updates your IRMAA determination each year automatically based on your federal tax return.

 If your Social Security check isn’t large enough to cover IRMAA or Medicare premiums aren’t automatically deducted from your benefit check, however, you’ll receive a bill for Part B and Part D IRMAAs.